jeonghanlee/epics-trainings/docs/CH1/epicshostarch.md

 # ALS-U EPICS Environment Design Principles (`linux-x86_64` + OS-Specific Folders)

 **Note:** This section discusses the underlying design choices for the EPICS environment's architecture and cross-distribution support.
-While important for a deep understanding, some concepts related to build systems, `EPICS_HOST_ARCH`, operating system specifics, library compatibility (like `glibc`), and Application Binary Interfaces (`ABI`s) may be considered advanced.
+While important for a deep understanding, some concepts related to build systems, `EPICS_HOST_ARCH`, operating system specifics, library compatibility (like `glibc`), and Application Binary Interfaces (ABIs) may be considered advanced.
 A full grasp of these details is not required for basic environment usage if following standard procedures.

 ## Introduction

 This section covers the in-depth design principles and fundamental reasons why the ALS-U EPICS environment standardizes on `EPICS_HOST_ARCH=linux-x86_64` for building core EPICS and its modules, while simultaneously utilizing OS-specific folders (e.g., `debian-12`, `rocky-8.10`) to manage distribution-level differences.
-This combined approach addresses the significant challenge of ensuring consistent EPICS operation across different Linux distributions, which inherently vary in system libraries, package managers, and configurations.
+This combined approach addresses the significant challenge of ensuring consistent EPICS operation across different Linux distributions and their various versions, which inherently vary in system libraries, package managers, and configurations.
 It leverages industry standards while ensuring adaptability across supported operating systems.

 ## Principle One: Adherence to Linux Architecture Standards (`linux-x86_64`)